Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Related Work

 \subsection{Text-to-Image Generation}

-This interest in involving natural language as a form of interaction with generative models has recently found success in computer vision.
-Recent work from computer vision has focused on learning text and image together in generative models, by coupling the two modalities through optimization.
-In 2021, Radford et. al. from OpenAI introduced CLIP (Contrastive Language-Image Pre-training), a method for learning multimodal image representations. \cite{radford2021learning} CLIP was trained on an Internet scale size dataset of 400 million image and text pairs to optimize a contrastive objective that pushed image and text embeddings closer towards one another.
+This interest in involving semantics and natural language as a form of interaction with generative models has recently found success in machine learning.
+Recent work within representation learning has focused on learning text and image understanding together by coupling the two modalities through a contrastive objective during optimization.
+In 2021, Radford et al. \cite{radford2021learning} from OpenAI introduced CLIP, a method for learning multimodal image representations.
+CLIP was trained on an Internet scale size dataset of 400 million image and text pairs to learn a multimodal embedding space that incorporated both text and image understanding.
 CLIP demonstrated that the model was able to learn "visual concepts...enabling zero-shot transfer of the model" on various tasks such as OCR, geo-localization, and others.
 CLIP was used in DALL-E \cite{ramesh2021zeroshot}, one of the state of the art models for text-to-image generation.
 DALL-E learned a transformer that autoregressively predicted text and image tokens together in one sequence.
 The authors of DALL-E demonstrated how the model could handle image operations, perform style transfer, and produce novel combinations of elements.
+An outcropping of text-to-image architectures achieving similar functions followed: DMGAN \cite{zhu2019dmgan}, VQGAN+CLIP \cite{nerdyroden},BigSleep (BIGGAN+CLIP) \cite{murdock1}, DeepDaze (SIREN+CLIP) \cite{murdock2}, CLIP-guided diffusion \cite{crowsondiffusion}.
+Many models were open sourced and advanced within the creative technologist community.